tmornini/http-spec/README.md

 Matching makes it easy to match variable content items such as UUIDs and authentication tokens.

+## built-in matchers

+⧆optional-name⧆:date⧆ is a special-case matcher that matches the RFC-822 date format used by the HTTP 1.1 Date header.

 ## substition

 Substitions allow the re-use of previous regexp matches and take the form: